 Scholarly Commons Citation

 Nourse, Victoria, "A Decision Theory of Statutory Interpretation: Legislative History by the Rules" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1096.
+1096.